This month, in our Healthy Living Series, we are going to discuss the importance of exercise.

 Now that school is back in session, I plan on working out 5 days a week.
 I hope to get it done in the morning, right after the kids go to school.
 That would be the best time for me.
 Whether that means going to the gym, getting on my husband’s Peloton, yard work or going for a walk, it doesn’t matter.
 Any exercise is better than nothing.
 So let’s get moving!

 How do you incorporate exercise into your daily schedule?
 Please let us know in the comments below.
+And if you found this post helpful, please share.
 Thanks!